sweitzel/PapaTab/README.md

 The following main features are implemented:
 - grouping of Tabs by Topics
+  - for each Topic, tagging tabs as Favorite for easier restore of closed tabs.
 - storage of Topics in IndexedDB
 - define Topic name and color to be easier distinguishable
 - support localization (currently English and German implemented)